nicoverbruggen/php82-alpine/readme.md

     docker buildx build . --platform linux/amd64 -t nicoverbruggen/php82-alpine \
     && docker run -it nicoverbruggen/php82-alpine sh

+You may omit the `--platform` flag if you wish to build a container for your own architecture, but there may be issues with dependencies.

 ## Automatic builds

 The automatically build the container and have it pushed, you must: